dagi12/angular-codemods/README.md

 - does not match type array -> inserted at wrong place try parent
 - child node variables becomes undefined when parent is removed from ast tree
 - don't use `j.Decorator`, `j.Property`, `*Kind` types in `j.find` method
-- If there are duplicated replaces on multiple files check all global variables are deep cloned
+- If there are duplicated replaces when running against multiple files check all global variables are deep cloned

 ## Good practices